Oxstudent2/Reproducable.data/README.md

 # Reproducable.data

 The code to run is ReproducabilityCode.
-To run this code effectively, ensure the following folders are created on your computer within a general assignment function:
+To run this code effectively, ensure the following folders are created on your computer within a general assignment folder:

 - AssignmentFunctions
 - NewFunctions